cr-allen/amazon/README.md

 The problems with Amazon's current design are many.
 It is too busy and could easily combine several of the sections it has divided out.
 There's also an unsightly amount of blank space on the right side.
-All in all, I find the main page unpleasant to look at and avoid looking at anything below the navbar when using it.
+All in all, I find the main page unpleasant visually.

 Changes:
 ~ added space between elements